Weave.js

 • (2): fetchRoom function fetches a previously saved shared-state of a room by its ID from the file system.

-• (3): persistRoom function persist the shared-state of a room by its ID onto the file system.
+• (3): persistRoom function persists the shared-state of a room by its ID onto the file system.

 Set up the Weave.js Websockets store

-Finally, set up the Weave.js store handler.
-In this case, we use the Websockets transport.
+Finally, set up the Weave.js store handler using the WebSockets transport.

 server.ts